 - Verify any plumbing leaks

-Check both your faucets and toilets for any leaks.
+Look at all your faucets and toilets for any leaks.
 Confirm there is no water dripping out of or around the connections when you shut off your faucets.
-If there is, installing new fixtures or repairing the leak could help better the faucet’s function and may even reduce your water bill.
+If there is, installing new fixtures or repairing the leak could help enhance the faucet’s performance and may even reduce your water bill.

 - Give your drains some seriously overdue love

 Check your toilet for any cracks or leaks in the bowl and the tank.
-If it seems to be in good working order, go ahead and put about six drops of food coloring into the water in the tank.
-Wait 30 minutes and then look at the bowl.
-If the bowl is not colored with the dye, you’re fine.
+If it seems to be in good working order, go ahead and add about six drops of food dye into the water in the tank.
+Wait 30 minutes and then check the bowl.
+If the bowl water is not colored with the dye, you’re fine.
 If the color appears in the bowl, you could have a leak and will want to call a plumbing expert.

 - Remember your water heater maintenance

-If a stench seems to be drifting up through any of the drains in your home, it might be evidence that plumbing maintenance is needed.
-A properly working drain shouldn’t release smells into the air.
-Confirm there are strains placed in all your drains to avoid hair and other waste from spoiling in the pipes and causing them to clog.
-After you’ve treated with a common drain cleaner, pour a gallon of water down drains that are not used regularly.
-This will fill the trap and help to stop odors from coming in and stinking up your home.
+If a stench seems to be drifting up through any of the drains in your home, it be evidence that plumbing maintenance is required.
+A properly functioning drain shouldn’t release odors into the air.
+Confirm there are strains placed in all your drains to prevent hair and other waste from spoiling in the pipes and causing them to clog.
+Once you’ve treated them with a common drain cleaner, pour a gallon of water down drains that are not used regularly.
+This will fill the trap and help to stop odors from seeping in and smelling up your home.

 Your water heater takes excellent care of you so be sure you’re returning the kindness.
-Don’t forget that newer water heaters have more energy efficiency, so if yours is older than 15 years, it may be about time to start looking into a new one to help make sure you don’t have that unexpected burst of cold water for a week.
-Whether or not you plan on replacing your water heater, there are some things you can do to help keep it operating properly.
+Don’t forget that newer water heaters have more energy efficiency, so if yours is more than 15 years old, it may be about time to start looking into a new one in order to ensure you don’t have that sudden burst of cold water for a week.
+Whether or not you plan on investing in a new water heater, there are some things you can do to help keep it operating properly.

-Make sure the temperature setting on the equipment is not set higher than 120°F. This will help reduce your energy use (and help reduce your bills) while also evading scalding.
-For the purpose of safety, you will want to relocate any objects from around the water heater.
-Your annual Plumbing PLUS Maintenance program includes a water heater maintenance; and it may even help your water heater run more efficiently and avoid plumbing problems from happening.
+Check the temperature setting on the water heater and make sure it’s not higher than 120°F. This will help reduce your energy use (and help reduce your bills) while also evading scalding.
+For the purpose of safety, you will want to remove any items from around the water heater.
+Your yearly Plumbing PLUS Maintenance program includes a water heater maintenance; and it could even help your water heater run more efficiently and avoid plumbing problems from happening.

-These are just a couple ways of how you can help get your plumbing springtime-ready, but if you are not confident performing any of these tasks, please call Roy Inch & Sons Service Experts and we can come out and perform your seasonal plumbing maintenance and repair (or help avoid) any plumbing problems.
+These are just a couple ways of how you can help get your plumbing ready for spring, but if you are not confident performing any of these tasks, please call Roy Inch & Sons Service Experts and we can come out and perform your seasonal plumbing maintenance and fix (or help prevent) any plumbing problems.